aleascript/resonance/index.md

 Resonance uses a specific term for the fictional elements that can influence a resolution:

+**Bet**.

-A bet is not an abstract modifier attached to a character sheet.
+A Bet is not an abstract modifier attached to a character sheet.

 **It is something that exists in the fiction before it exists in the mechanics.**